-Of course, the profit on each sharb will depend on stake size and the difference between the back and lay odds.
+Of course, your profit on each sharb will depend on stake size and the back/lay odds difference.

 You will need at least a few hundred pounds in your exchange account for a sharbing session.
-The above examples would require £100 for the shop bets and £103.58 at the exchange for the lay bets.
+The above examples need £100 for the shop bets and £103.58 at the exchange to lay.

-In addition to football match odds, you can find sharbs on:
+In addition to football match odds, you might find shop arbs on: